 May be nothing until: For many years, hypertension is unknown as a silent killer.
 Because it typically does not have easily recognizable symptoms until late.
 Such as severe headaches, strokes, heart attacks etc. Chronic hypertension is known to cause atherosclerosis, increases risk of heart attacks/strokes etc. Thus recommended to be treated adequately.
 So, don't wait for symptoms.
 Consult your doc early.
 Good luck. ...Read more

 Blood pressure is a measurement of the force placed on the blood vessels and is comprised of the "systolic" pressure (the top number on a blood pressure meter) which is the peak pressure when the heart is pumping, and the "diastolic" pressure (the bottom number on a blood pressure meter) which is the pressure during the resting phase ...Read more

 Also known as hypertension, high blood pressure occurs when blood pressure is 140/90 or higher.
 A systolic blood pressure (top number) is the pressure the blood exerts on the artery when the heart is at maximum contraction and a diastolic blood pressure (bottom number) is the pressure the blood exerts on the artery when the heart is at maximum relaxation. ...Read more

 - Decongestant safe for high blood pressure

-- Best food for high blood pressure patients
+- Low blood pressure cancer patients